bruneaug/DShield-SIEM/Troubleshooting/Manually_Update_Management_Kibana_Saved_Objects.md

 **Note**: If you get some errors after importing an updated dashboard, you may have to select **edit** in cowrie* and select **Save** to update the list of objects in the template.<br>

-Now edit any of the following services that you are using Arkime and TTYLog and change the IP address to match your ELK servername or IP<br>
+Now edit any of the following services **if you are using Arkime and TTYLog** and change the IP address to match your ELK servername or IP<br>

 ![image](https://github.com/user-attachments/assets/63385cbf-6f64-4291-ad4c-0bddaf139f7b)